Genie by Russ Rymer

 • 5.
 What did Genie's case highlight about child development?

-A) The power of intelligence.
+A) The importance of early language exposure.

 B) The significance of genetics.